bancorprotocol/carbon-app/README.md

   - `currencyMenu`: Display the currency menu to switch between currencies.
   - `showTerms`: Display the terms page & links. ⚠️ If you set it to true, you need to change the content of the page ⚠️
   - `showPrivacy`: Display the privacy page & links. ⚠️ If you set it to true, you need to change the content of the page ⚠️
+  - `showCart`: Allow to use the cart page to batch create strategies.
+You need to set the batcher contract address under `addresses.carbon.batcher`.

 #### Gas token different than native token